I am Annah-Ololade Sangosanya and this is my personal Fabricademy page. I will be posting my work every week so feel free to navigate around!

 Tailoring and pattern making projects¶

-The more I experienced sewing, the more I learnt how to make complicated garments and to make my own patterns, and the more I defined my own style.
+The more I experienced with sewing, the more I learnt how to make complicated garments and to draw my own patterns, and the more I defined my own style.
 The further presented projects are a selection representing my current style: straight tailored shapes, bright colours and chic.

-- I drew this dress and imagined the pattern considering I wanted it to have the least pieces possible.
+- I drew this dress and imagined the pattern considering I wanted it to have the least pieces possible, due to the checkered pattern of the fabric I wanted to use.
 I combined the pattern of a blazer and a skirt to do so and used a thrifted tablecloth for the printed material.
 The lining was also thrifted.

-- The material used for these suit pants and blazer was bought in Nigeria when I visited my family for the last time.
-I fell in love with the fabric colours and motives and kept it for a long time before actually sewing something out of it.
+- The fabric used for these suit pants and blazer was bought in Nigeria when I visited my family for the last time.
+I fell in love with the fabric colours and patterns and kept it for a long time before actually sewing something out of it.
 This two piece suit is very representative of my style.

 - According to the National Institute of Circular Economy, the cutting steps generate between 20% to 30% fabric scraps.
 In order to reduce this waste of material and ressources at my scale, I focused on making a pattern generating as little fabric waste as possible for this skirt.
 Thus, I focused on minimizing the curves and using as many square shapes as possible in order to reduce the scraps if the skirt was to be industrially produced.